-This little rant of mine got way off base but, basically, if I offend anyone, I apologize in advance and want you to know that I meant no offense at all.
-Oh, and my information regarding the amount of drugs and the Drug Wars?
+All my information regarding the amount of drugs and the Drug Wars?
 All from the fabulous Wikipedia.
 Enjoy this chapter!

 About seven hours later, Eve was almost in Mexico.
 Given that her charges were still standing, it would take a little creativity to get across the border.
 Hell, if illegals could sneak into her country then why couldn't she sneak into theirs?
 It shouldn't be that hard.
 Right?
-Besides, her reasons were more important than wanting a better life or making more than ten cents an hour in a sweat shop.
+Besides, her reasons were more important than wanting a better life or making more than ten cents an hour in a sweatshop.
 Well, maybe Brian didn't rank above patriotism or idealistic dreams but he was important because he was her ticket to a clean record.
 That, more than anything else, outranked whatever moral beliefs she had regarding illegally entering another country.
 Then again, it wouldn't be the first time she'd entered a country illegally so what did adding one more to the list matter?

-It was night time when she finally caught up to the truck.
+It was night when she finally caught up to the truck.
 Falling back into her old patterns as a Fed, Eve took some higher ground and flipped open the visor on her helmet.
 Down below was a shitty little warehouse.
 The truck was parked and there were a few cars, some people milling about, but nothing else.
 She had to wait so, cutting off the engine of her bike, she parked it, got off and sat down to wait patiently.
-There was nothing she could do until Brian decided to get in touch with her and who knew when that would happen, if it happened at all.
+There was nothing she could do until Brian decided to get in touch with her and who knew what that would happen, if it happened at all.
 Putting her phone on vibrate, just in case, she waited for about two hours, almost fell asleep, when her phone finally buzzed.

 "Brian!
 Where the hell are you?" she hissed, keeping her voice low.
 She was high up in the canyons, didn't need her voice echoing to Braga's people below.